mralix007/IoTProjectAir/README.md

-# IoTProjectAir
+# IoTProjectAirPollutionDetection
- An IoT air pollution detection project uses sensors to monitor air quality, sending mobile alerts when pollution levels exceed safe limits.
-This helps raise awareness and encourages timely action for a healthier environment.
+An IoT-based air pollution detection project is a cutting-edge system designed to monitor the quality of the air in a particular area.
+This setup includes specialized sensors that continually measure various air pollutants like dust and harmful gases.
+When these sensors detect pollution levels surpassing predefined limits, the system automatically sends alerts to mobile devices.
+This innovative project serves as a vital tool in raising awareness about air quality concerns and enables people to take necessary precautions when pollution levels become hazardous, ultimately contributing to a healthier and more environmentally conscious society.
+This Project was done completely using Arduino and Mq135 Sensors along with Buzzer and Led